History with Politics BA (Hons)

 If your final year includes a major project, there could be cost for transport or accommodation related to your research activities.
 The amount will depend on the project you choose.

-These costs will vary depending on the location and duration of the placement, and can range from £50 to £1000.
+For optional placements or placements abroad, you may need to pay additional costs, such as travel costs.
+These costs will vary depending on the location and duration of the placement.
+They'll range from £50 to £1000.

 You need to choose BA (Hons) History when you apply for this course, because this is a ‘pathway’ course.
 This is where you study History in depth and add Politics as a complementary subject in years 2 and 3.
 You’ll then graduate with a BA (Hons) History with Politics degree when you complete the course.